tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 --- abstract

- One IPsec area that would be impacted by Cryptographically Relevant Quantum Computer (CRQC) is IKEv2 authentication based on traditional asymmetric cryptograph algorithms: e.g RSA, ECDSA; which are widely deployed authentication options of IKEv2.
-There are new Post-Quantum Cryptograph (PQC) algorithms for digital signature like NIST {{ML-DSA}}, however it takes time for new cryptograph algorithms to mature, so there is security risk to use only the new algorithm before it is field proven.
+ One IPsec area that would be impacted by Cryptographically Relevant Quantum Computer (CRQC) is IKEv2 authentication based on traditional asymmetric cryptographic algorithms: e.g RSA, ECDSA; which are widely deployed authentication options of IKEv2.
+There are new Post-Quantum Cryptographic (PQC) algorithms for digital signature like NIST {{ML-DSA}}, however it takes time for new cryptographic algorithms to mature, so there is security risk to use only the new algorithm before it is field proven.
 This document describes a IKEv2 hybrid authentication scheme that could contain both traditional and PQC algorithms, so that authentication is secure as long as one algorithm in the hybrid scheme is secure.

 --- middle